marcoiampieri/uni-projects/README.md

 As of March $6^{th}$ 2026, I'm still in the process of sorting and uploading my projects, mainly:
 - [x] Update the bachelor's labs' README files
 - [x] Add some of the data and outputs for said labs
-- Update the clermont-ferrand/ folder
+- [ ] Update the clermont-ferrand/ folder
 - [x] Update the README file for the master_project/ folder
-- Update the README files for the clermont-ferrand/ folder
+- [ ] Update the README files for the clermont-ferrand/ folder
-- Add the Bologna's semester root folder
+- [x] Add the Bologna semester root folder
+- [ ] Update the Bologna semester root folder